 Benefits of This Approach

-By using chunking, Excel scripts, and SQL stored procedures, Power Automate can efficiently process large CSV files without running into memory or execution time limits.
+By leveraging chunking, Excel scripts, and SQL stored procedures, Power Automate can efficiently process large CSV files without exceeding memory or execution time limits.
 This method ensures seamless data flow from OneDrive to Azure SQL, making it a scalable and robust solution.

 Addend Analytics

 Addend Analytics is a leading Power BI consulting services provider and Microsoft Power BI partners based in Mumbai, India.
-In addition to Power BI implementations, we specialize in providing end-to-end solutions like Business Central with Power BI to unlock actionable insights.
-Our expertise also extends to Microsoft Fabric consulting, offering competitive Microsoft Fabric pricing to meet your business needs.
+In addition to Power BI implementations, we specialize in providing end-to-end solutions, such as Business Central with Power BI, to unlock actionable insights.
+Our expertise also extends to Microsoft Fabric consulting, with competitive pricing to meet your business needs.